Apply specified expression to input

 The Fcn block does not support custom storage classes.
 See Custom Storage Classes in the Embedded Coder® documentation.

-The Fcn block accepts and outputs signals of type single or double.
+The Fcn block accepts and outputs signals of type

 For more information, see Data Types Supported by Simulink in the Simulink® documentation.